ooaavee/beavis/README.md

 ## Install

-You can get the library from NuGet: <a href="https://www.nuget.org/packages/Ooaavee.Xxxx">sss</a>
+You can get the library from <a href="https://www.nuget.org/packages/Ooaavee.Xxxx">NuGet</a>.

-asds

 ```
 PM> Install-Package Ooaavee.BeavisCli
 ```